-Rosenthal has written six books and numerous articles and reviews.
-His book Priceless Markets: The Political Economy of Credit in Paris, 1660–1870, coauthored with Philip Hoffman and Gilles Postel-Vinay, received the Gyorgy Ranki Biennial Prize from the Economic History Association in 2001.
-His dissertation, which focused on why infrastructure investment was difficult under the old regime in France but was relatively easy after 1815, received the Alexander Gerschenkron Prize from the Economic History Association in 1989 and the Milton and Francis Clauser Doctoral Prize from Caltech in 1988.
-Rosenthal was awarded the Arthur H. Cole Prize for best article in the Journal of Economic History in 1991.
-He received a John Simon Guggenheim Memorial Foundation Fellowship (2001–2002), a Center for Advanced Study in the Behavioral Sciences Fellowship (1993–1994), a National Science Foundation Young Investigator Award (1992), and an Alfred P. Sloan Doctoral Dissertation Fellowship (1987–1988).
+Rosenthal holds a bachelor's degree in history from Reed College (1984) and a PhD in social science from Caltech (1988).
+His dissertation, which focused on why infrastructure investment was difficult under the old regime in France but was relatively easy after 1815, received the Milton and Francis Clauser Doctoral Prize from Caltech and the Alexander Gerschenkron Prize from the Economic History Association.
+From 1988 to 2006, he was a faculty member in the department of economics at UCLA.
+He was the co-editor of the Journal of Economic History (2010–2014).
+Rosenthal's honors include the Arthur H. Cole Prize for best article in the Journal of Economic History in 1991, a John Simon Guggenheim Memorial Foundation Fellowship (2001–2002), a Center for Advanced Study in the Behavioral Sciences Fellowship (1993–1994), a National Science Foundation Young Investigator Award (1992), and an Alfred P. Sloan Doctoral Dissertation Fellowship (1987–1988).

 - Clio Can for exceptional support to the Field of Cliometrics, May 2018

 - Gyorgy Ranki prize (Economic History Association) for outstanding book published in 1999 or 2000 for Priceless Markets, Fall 2001.

 - Arthur H. Cole Prize for best article in the Journal of Economic History, September 1991

 - Alexander Gerschenkron Dissertation Prize (Economic History Association), September 1989

 - Milton and Francis Clauser Dissertation Prize (Caltech), May 1988

 - Co-editor, Journal of Economic History (2010–2014)